Respond to emergencies

 Emergency protection and assistance for people forced to flee

 People forced to flee their homes to escape conflict or persecution must often leave everything behind to make the dangerous journey to safety.

-Within the first 72 hours of an emergency UNHCR can send out supplies for 600,000 people and have expert staff on the ground.
+Within the first 72 hours of an emergency UNHCR can mobilize supplies for 1 million people and deploy expert staff to protect them.